xXAlphaLamdaXx/Pcoin/doc/README.md

 ### macOS

-Drag Litecoin Core to your applications folder, and then run Litecoin Core.
+Drag Litecoin Core to your applications folder, and then run PCoin Core.

 ### Need Help?